imigueldiaz/firefox-quick-abstract/README.md

 A Firefox extension that generates a professional abstract and keywords for the current tab's content using the Perplexity AI API.

-> **Disclaimer**: _TThis is an alpha version extension created for self-learning purposes.
+> **Disclaimer**: _This is an alpha version extension created for self-learning purposes.
 It is not a professional, full-featured extension.
 Maintenance and updates will be provided as possible during the developer's limited free time._

 ## Features